The Sneaky Warning Signs a Migraine Is Coming—and How to Stop Them

 People who experience migraine have lots of treatment options.
 For patients who need to relieve the pain of an attack that’s already begun, there are a number of good prescription drugs available, including triptans, which work by constricting blood vessels in the affected area of the brain and inhibiting the release of neuroinflammatory peptides.
 Anti-inflammatory medications such as naproxen and ibuprofen can also be helpful, says Dr. Hutchinson.
 Patients who experience frequent attacks may take a regular, preventive prescription to keep the migraine process from starting in the first place.

 Therapies you could use in combination with your medications include MigraineX, a specially designed earplug you insert when symptoms start.
 It can limit a migraine triggered by weather-related pressure changes.
 Home or natural remedies may also help.
 “Maybe one person needs to get in a dark room and lay down with an ice pack,” says Dr. Hutchinson.
 “Somebody else might need to eat something if a skipped meal triggered their attack.”
+(Here are the best CBD hemp oils for migraines that come expert-approved.)

 Keep pushing for treatments that work